-Citation, DOI & article data
+Citation, DOI, disclosures and article data

-Most common causes of trochanteric bursitis are:
+The most common causes of trochanteric bursitis are:

-- acute or chronic trauma
+acute or chronic trauma

-- tendon or muscle tear
+tendon or muscle tear

 T1: corresponding region of low signal

 T2: bursa is enlarged and of high signal

 T1 C+ (Gd): peripheral rim enhancement